State Ozone Designation Recommendation

 State Designation Recommendations for the 2015 Ozone NAAQS

 On August 3, 2016, the commission approved designation recommendations for the 2015 ozone NAAQS (Non-Rule Project No. 2016-009-SIP-NR).
 Staff recommends that all counties in the State of Texas with regulatory ozone monitors exceeding the revised NAAQS based on certified 2013 through 2015 monitoring data, as well as all counties designated nonattainment for the 2008 ozone NAAQS, be designated nonattainment for the 2015 ozone NAAQS.
 This would result in new nonattainment designations for Bexar, Hood, and El Paso Counties.
 Additionally, staff recommends that all counties in the State of Texas that have regulatory ozone monitors with complete data meeting the revised NAAQS, and are not currently located in an area designated nonattainment for the 2008 ozone NAAQS, be designated attainment.
 Staff recommends that all other counties of the state be designated as unclassifiable/attainment.
 Finally, staff recommends that the nonattainment designation recommendations for Bexar, Hood, and El Paso Counties be revised to attainment should these counties meet the NAAQS with a 2016 design value of 70 parts per billion or less.
-The recommended designations will be provided to the governor for his consideration for submittal to the EPA by October 1, 2016.
+The recommended designations were provided to the governor for his consideration for submittal to the EPA by October 1, 2016.

 Public Comment Period: State Designation Recommendations for the 2015 Ozone NAAQS